 Let’s submit a transaction to the multisig wallet for our contract instance to be upgraded.
 We can do this from the

-Gnosis dApp by including the proxy's ABI and choosing to invoke
+Gnosis dApp by including the contract’s ABI and choosing to invoke

 upgradeTo.
 We also need to supply the address of

 the new implementation, which can be found in the output of the last

 This will create a new transaction in the multisig wallet for the

 MyContract instance to be upgraded to the latest